Invesco Global Targeted Returns FundAlternatives | Global Macro

 Finding independent sources of return

-Traditionally, multi-asset investing has been based on using different asset classes to achieve returns and diversification.1 In the Multi Asset team's approach, the idea comes first.
+Traditionally, multi-asset investing has been based on allocating across a predefined set of asset classes to achieve returns and diversification1.
+In the Invesco Perpetual Multi Asset team’s approach, the investment idea comes first, not the asset class.

 They search the world for good long-term investment ideas that they believe can provide a positive return, looking across asset classes, currencies, geographies and sectors.